Which Cross-Coupling of an Enolate is Best? A Deep Dive into Selectivity and Efficiency

 Common Cross-Coupling Reactions of Enolates

-Several cross-coupling reactions effectively utilize enolates.
+Several cross-coupling reactions effectively apply enolates.
 Let’s examine some of the most prominent:

 1. Aldol Condensation: A Classic C-C Bond Formation